ic-labs/django-icekit/docs/howto/page-types.md

     INSTALLED_APPS += ('icekit.page_types.search_page', )

+### Creating a custom rich content model

+To create a model that has rich content, look in the table below to see which mixins you should inherit your model and admin from.

+If your new model has URLs that content editors will want to link to, don't forget to register the model with ICEkitURLField in `models.py`:

+    from any_urlfield.forms import SimpleRawIdWidget
+    from icekit.fields import ICEkitURLField
+    ICEkitURLField.register_model(MyModel, widget=SimpleRawIdWidget(MyModel), title="My model")

 ### Abstract Page Type mixins

 ICEkit comes with a number of mixins to create different types of content.